COUNCIL MEETING MINUTES- September 9 2025

 8. NEW BUSINESS:

-MOTION moved by Allan Parks seconded by Pat Maclellan and carried
+MOTION moved by Ivan Blanchard seconded by Jonathan Gallant and carried

 10. MEETING ADJOURNED